 If you want to use the Feynman Technique to study better, follow these five simple steps:

 To begin, identify the topic you’ll be studying with the Feynman Technique.
-While you can use the technique for any topic, it’s most often used to study science-related topics as they benefit the most from the act of simplification.
+While you can use the technique for any topic, it’s most often used to study science-related topics as they, arguably, benefit the most from the act of simplification.

 In truth, though, the technique works just as well for most other topics as the Feynman study method is one of the most flexible.
 However, it’s still important that you clearly identify the topics and sub-topics you’re trying to master within each study session.
 Otherwise, you’ll end up jumping between topics without developing a deeper understanding of any of them.

-Now that you’ve identified the subject matter, take some time and think about step two: how you would explain this topic if a sixth-grader was listening over your shoulder.
+Now that you’ve identified the subject matter take some time and think about step two: how you would explain this topic if a sixth-grader were listening to you.

-Step 2: Explain the topic as if teaching a sixth-grader.
+Explain the topic as if teaching a sixth-grader

 The second step is the heart of the Feynman Technique: explaining the topic simply enough to be understood by a sixth-grade student.
 This requires you to meet the child at their level of understanding by using the simplest and most concise language possible.

-The explaining process can be conducted in a variety of ways and group sizes.
+The explaining process can be conducted in a variety of ways.

 For step three, you’ll need to critically review the explanation you came up with in step two.